Aizierjiang/Aizierjiang/README.md

 ## A little more about me...

-I like programing a lot!
+I like academic research a lot!

+I like writing papers and conduct research in multidisciplinary areas (computer science + sociology + data science + multimedia + communication science)!

+Also, I like programing!
-I'm studying how to write codes efficiently.
-Currently I'm researching on Autonomous Driving.
+I'm studying how to write codes efficiently for academic research purposes.

 ### My Skills